AhmadAlaa1/ToDo_App/README.md

 - **Theme Customization**: Choose from multiple predefined themes to personalize your app experience.
 - **Responsive Design**: The app is fully responsive and works seamlessly on devices of various sizes.
 - **Task Management**: Mark tasks as completed and remove them when no longer needed.
+- **LocalStorage**: Use JavaScript's LocalStorage to save the current theme.
+This allows users to persist their theme preferences.
+An upcoming feature will include saving tasks added by the user using LocalStorage.

 ## Installation